loowis-code/loowis-component-library/README.md

 ### Step 3

-Import and use whatver component you wish
+Import and use whatever component you wish

 `import { Header } from 'loowis-component-library'`